cfhirsch/adventofcode2024/README.md

 than I would like.

 UPDATE: I optimized my solution by iterating and evaluating all possible chains of operations instead of doing them in separate loops.
-This shaved the time down to a litte less than 1.5 seconds.
+This shaved the time down to a little less than 1.5 seconds.

+**Dec 8:**

+Part 1: Right now I'm stumped on this one.
+My code gets the right answer on the test input, but the answer is too low for my puzzle input.
+I may end up just cribbing someone else's solution for this one.